kshutkin/package-build/create-pkgbld/DESIGN.md

 shared cache, and provides generic removal for plugins without extension behavior. `.pkgbld-extensions.json` is not read.

+Callers request a package target of `managed` or `absent`.
+Package operations derive setup, restoration, adoption, or removal from that target and the inventory state.
+Extension acquisition, lifecycle execution, and the matching project-lock mutation stay together behind that interface; interactive and subcommand callers retain prompting, rendering, commit, and installation.

 Direct addition of an unregistered third-party extension remains a future scenario.
 An unregistered plugin becomes visible after it is declared in the project manifest.